ericclack/pygamezero_candy/doc/part4.rst

 In Part 4 of Candy Crush we will add these features:

 * add new tiles to fill the gaps
-* make it a match 3 game, or match squares
+* make it a match 3 game, or match square game
 * add a score
-* add fruits that you need to get to the bottom of the screen for bonus points
 * add bombs that help you clear the screen.

 One thing: now that we are on part 4 and you have a bit of practice